 Trust-level details that help trace the record

-Note the trust’s full name, key dates and the registered contact address.
-These help staff find the right record if identifiers are unclear.
+Note the trust’s full name (as stated in the trust deed), key dates such as the date the trust was created, and the registered contact address.
+If the trust holds property, have the property address and any Land Registry title numbers to hand as well.
+These help HMRC staff find the right record if identifiers are unclear.

 “A clear checklist stops delays and repeated calls.”

-- Safeguard the registration letter; give a copy to your solicitor.
+- Safeguard the registration letter alongside the trust deed; give a copy to your solicitor.

 How to claim a trust on the Trust Registration Service (TRS)

-Claiming the record is the vital first step so the lead trustee can manage the registration online.
-We guide you to the correct GOV.UK page and explain what happens when you click through.
+Claiming the record is the vital first step that allows the lead trustee to manage the trust registration online.
+Without claiming the record, you cannot view or update trust details.
+We guide you to the correct GOV.UK page and explain what happens at each stage.

 Accessing the GOV.UK service

 Open the “Manage your trust’s details” or “Register and Maintain a Trust” service on GOV.UK.
-Click through when you are ready to sign in or to create sign-in details.
+Click through when you are ready to sign in or to create Government Gateway sign-in details.
+Bookmark the page — you will return to it regularly for annual declarations and updates.

 Government Gateway and choosing the right account

 Create Government Gateway sign-in details if you don’t already have them.
-Select an Organisation account when acting for the record.
-That choice avoids common permission problems later.
+Select an Organisation account when acting on behalf of the trust.
+This is important — choosing an Individual account causes common permission problems later and may prevent you from managing the trust record properly.

 Security, access codes and timing

-Codes usually arrive by email and expire after 30 minutes.
-You can also get codes by text or phone call.
-Use a device you can access straight away to avoid expiry.
+Access codes usually arrive by email and expire after 30 minutes.
+You can also receive codes by text or automated phone call.
+Use a device you have immediate access to — if the code expires, you will need to request a new one, which adds unnecessary delay.

 Entering the URN/UTR and avoiding lockouts

-Type the URN or UTR exactly as shown on your HMRC letter.
-A single typo can cause failed attempts.
+Type the URN or UTR exactly as shown on your HMRC registration letter.
+A single typo — even a misplaced space — can cause a failed attempt.

 Warning: three incorrect answers triggers a 30-minute lockout.
-Pause and verify details rather than guessing.
+Pause and double-check your details rather than guessing.
+If you are locked out, wait the full 30 minutes before trying again.

 Answering security questions

-Prepare the lead trustee’s name, date of birth and National Insurance number.
-You may also need details of another linked person — a trustee, settlor or beneficiary — so answers must match the registration.
+Have the lead trustee’s name, date of birth and National Insurance number ready.
+You may also need details of another person linked to the trust — such as a co-trustee, the settlor or a named beneficiary — so all answers must match the information on the original registration exactly.

 “Claim clearly and carefully — it saves time and prevents avoidable lockouts.”

-- We’ll guide you to claim the record so the lead trustee can manage services.
+- Claim the record so the lead trustee can manage the trust online going forward.

-- Choose an Organisation account and check your inbox when requesting codes.
+- Choose an Organisation account and check your inbox promptly when requesting access codes.

-- Enter the URN/UTR and security answers exactly to avoid the 3‑attempt lockout.
+- Enter the URN/UTR and security answers exactly as registered to avoid the 3-attempt lockout.

 Need help acting as an agent?
 See our practical advice for agents at registering a trust as an agent.